 Who Should Apply

-Incoming first-year students who meet the following eligibility criteria are encouraged to apply:
+Students who meet the following criteria are encouraged to apply:

 - Michigan resident